Eastern Michigan vs. Ohio NCAA Football Odds, Plays and Insights | November 9, 2021

 Ohio Stats and Trends

-- Ohio has four wins against the spread in nine games this year.
+- In Ohio's nine games this season, it has four wins against the spread.

-- The Bobcats have been underdogs by 8 points or more two times this year and have not covered the spread once.
+- The Bobcats have covered the spread twice this season when underdogs by 7 points or more (in four chances).

-- Ohio has eclipsed the over/under in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Ohio's games this year have gone over the total in three out of nine opportunities (33.3%).

 - This year the Bobcats rack up 4.9 fewer points per game (22.7) than the Eagles allow (27.6).

-- When Ohio puts up more than 27.6 points, it is 2-0 against the spread and 2-0 overall.
+- Ohio is 2-0 against the spread and 2-0 overall in games when it records more than 27.6 points.

-- Ohio is 1-1 against the spread and 1-1 overall when the team amasses more than 424.2 yards.
+- Ohio is 1-1 against the spread and 1-1 overall when the team picks up over 424.2 yards.

-- This season the Bobcats have 12 turnovers, one fewer than the Eagles have takeaways (13).
+- The Bobcats have 12 giveaways this season, while the Eagles have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.